awesomerank/awesomerank.github.io/lists/mhinz/vim-galore.md

 [vim_use](https://groups.google.com/forum/#!forum/vim_use) mailing list or using IRC ([Freenode](https://freenode.net)) in the `#vim` channel.

-Development happens on [Github ★9788](https://github.com/vim/vim), discussions on the [vim_dev](https://groups.google.com/forum/#!forum/vim_dev) mailing list.
+Development happens on [GitHub ★10050](https://github.com/vim/vim), discussions on the [vim_dev](https://groups.google.com/forum/#!forum/vim_dev) mailing list.

 Read [Why, oh WHY, do those #?@! nutheads use